 Jackie Gartner of Lloydminster, Alberta, shares the amazing scenery, wildlife and historic sites encountered on her brief but awesome adventure.

-In the summer of 2019, my husband, Carman, and I headed off on a short holiday within our own province.
-We left on a Sunday, and the day before, I spotted a local sign here in Lloydminster that read, “This Will Be The Best Summer Ever” and indeed it was!
+In the summer of 2019, my husband, Carman, and I headed off on a short Alberta staycation.
+We left on a Sunday, and the day before, I spotted a local sign here in Lloydminster that read, “This Will Be The Best Summer Ever”—and indeed it was!